-Join Brian Bradley for an in-depth discussion in this video The 3ds Max project structure, part of Up and Running with mental ray in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video The 3ds Max project structure, part of Learning mental ray in 3ds Max.

 We have set up the scene files for this course using 3DS Max's built in project management tools, meaning we have made use of a very specific project folder that will allow us to quickly and easily access each of the available scene files from inside the 3DS Max application.
 To ensure that you are set up and able to take advantage of this powerful file management system, we're going to quickly walk through correctly setting up the 3DS Max Project folder for this course.
 The first thing we want to do is perform a quick check on 3DS Max's Preference settings.